applying to GALA

-The application is online from September 1 - January 1 each year here on our website.
+APPLICATION: The application is online from September 1 - January 1 each year here on our website.
 Prospective students answer some questions and parents answer some questions.
 Parents, it is important that your daughter fill out her own section of the application.
-In order to choose a dynamic, well-rounded class, we want to get to know your family, so please complete your application thoughtfully.
+Please complete your application thoughtfully.

-TEACHER RECOMMENDATION: We will need the name and email of a teacher who will fill out a recommendation (this will be sent to the teacher by GALA).
+TEACHER RECOMMENDATION: On the application, we ask for the name and email of a teacher who will fill out a recommendation.
+When you hit "submit" on your application, the email to the teacher is auto-generated.
+CHECK AND DOUBLE CHECK THE SPELLING OF THE TEACHER EMAIL.
 PLEASE follow up with your teacher (emails sometimes go to SPAM).
 If we do not receive the teacher recommendation, your application will be incomplete and not considered.
 If a recommendation is not received by the deadline, GALA emails each parent and teacher 1 time to follow up.
 After that, your application will not be forwarded to the admissions committee.